-How Peanut Labs works
+How Peanut Labs Works

-If you head over to PeanutLabs.com you’re not going to find a ‘become a penalist’ sign up form, instead you have to go through one of their partnering survey sites like GrindaBuck, Swagbucks or Survey Momma.
+If you head over to Peanut Labs you’re not going to find a ‘become a panellist’ sign up form, instead you have to go through one of their partnering survey sites like GrindaBuck, OfferNation or Survey Momma.

-Once you’ve given them a few details like your name, address and contact info, you’ll be asked to fill out your profile by completing several pre-qualifying questionnaires that ask you more in-depth questions about your personal interests, spending patterns and family life.
+Once you’ve given them a few details like your name, address and contact info, you’ll be asked to fill out your profile by completing several pre-qualifying questionnaires that ask you more in-depth questions about your personal interests, spending and family life.

-1. Get paid with Peanut Labs surveys
+1. Get Paid With Peanut Labs Surveys

 Watch this video to see a quick walkthrough of a typical survey:

-Here you can see the list of surveys I was given, based on this I’d say the absolute maximum you can realistically expect to make here is $1.50 per hour.
+Based on this, the absolute maximum you can expect to make is $1.50 per hour.

 If it’s true they have a 90% disqualification rate then I think they should take a serious look at the screening processes.
 I mean, why not ask a few extra questions at the account setup stage and save people from having to waste their time?

 Peanut Labs is a safe and secure website that has been around for a long time.
-I don’t think they’re a scam and I don’t think they will sell your personal contacts on to other companies, however I can not recommend them as a legit way of making money.
+I don’t think they’re a scam and I don’t think they will sell your personal contacts on to other companies, however, I can not recommend them as a legit way of making money.

-Is Peanut Labs right for you?
+Is Peanut Labs Right For You?

-I followed this free beginners training course as a complete newbie 4 years ago and now I’m earning more than $6,000 a month.
+I followed this free beginners training course as a complete newbie and now I’m earning more than $7,000 a month.

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.